NavyaG-lab/Tech-writer/how-tos/data-deletion/setup-datomic-pii-data-deletion.md

 ## How it works

-The first sparkOp you add in step 1 above is used in our `ManagedOps` section to create 15 more sparkOps:
+The first sparkOp you add in step 1 above is used in our `ManagedOps` section to creates many more sparkOps:

+1. An Op that joins together all relevant malzahar information:
+   PreprocessMalzaharContracts
+1. An Op per Datomic database to be excised finds the information to excise by joining it against Malzahar: SingleDatabaseReextractOp. excised by joining agains malzahar: SingleDatabaseReextractOp
 1. The ServingOp
-2. The JoinHistoryOp (and a derived archive)
+1. The JoinHistoryOp (and a derived archive)
-3. MonitorTiming: Check if reextraction of excised data is late
+1. MonitorTiming: Check if reextraction of excised data is late
-4. MonitorCompleteness: Check if every excised entity in malzahar is either served today or was joined in the past
+1. MonitorCompleteness: Check if every excised entity in malzahar is either served today or was joined in the past
-5. MonitorDuplication: Check if any excised entity in malzahar is found in the current joins or the joinHistory twice: Indicating that it was served for deletion before but something went wrong
+1. MonitorDuplication: Check if any excised entity in malzahar is found in the current joins or the joinHistory twice: Indicating that it was served for deletion before but something went wrong
-6. The JoinHistoryOpArchive DSS and predecessors (4 in total)
+1. The JoinHistoryOpArchive DSS and predecessors (4 in total)
-7. The ReextractionDSS and predecessors (4 in total)
+1. The Reextraction DSS and predecessors (4 in total)

 The monitoringOps are set up in a way that they only contain rows for errors/concerning information.
 We use mergulho row counts to check whether the